How I write reviews

 Summarize the main point of the piece.
-Bonus points if you can highlight the intended contribution more crisply than the author - that's gold for the author, and a great exercise.
+Bonus points if you can highlight the intended contribution more crisply than the author.
+That's a great benefit to the author, and a great exercise for you.

 2. Say what you liked about the paper

-Describe what was strong about the paper - what was good.
-There's always a nugget of gold in the paper, even if it's just that the paper touches on some interesting subject matter.
-This is for the author's benefit: it highlights what's special, strong or unique about their work.
+Describe what was good about the paper.
+There's always a nugget of gold in every paper, even if it's just that the paper touches on some interesting subject matter.
+This is for the author's benefit: it highlights what's special, strong, or unique about their work and topic area.